 If you’re satisfied with UserZoom but paying annually for user testing in longterm doesn’t work for your company, then we’ve got your back!

 Pros of Userbrain compared to UserZoom

 Userbrain offers a similar feature set to UserZoom user test software.
-You’ve got:
+However, there are some benefits including:

-- No long term contracts and monthly paying available– There is custom pay-as-you-go option that allows you to pay only when you have something to test, monthly subscriptions can be canceled at anytime.
+- No long-term contracts and monthly paying available– There is a custom pay-as-you-go option that allows you to pay only when you have something to test, monthly subscriptions can be canceled at any time.

-- Fast results – You’ll receive your first results within only a few hours.
+- Fast results – You’ll receive your first results within a few hours.

-- Unlimited team members – no matter how big your team, you can invite them all to Userbrain and assign roles.
+- Unlimited team members – no matter how big your team is, you can invite them all to Userbrain and assign roles.

 You can create a free account and even get your first test free of charge.

 Userbrain is more recently on the market, meaning its feature set is slightly more compact than UserZoom.